edina/nbexchange/README.md

-A dockerised service that replaces the defaukt nbgrader Exchange.
+A dockerised service that replaces the default nbgrader Exchange.

 <!-- TOC -->